sree7k7/azure_pipelines_to_deploy_awsInfra/README.md

     - Create the pipeline using Azure repo.
     - Add the variables/keys shown below:![alt text](<pics/Screenshot 2024-12-02 at 11.21.01.png>)
     - Save it.

+## Pipeline execution

+To deploy the resouces add any resource to the code and commit the changes.